Homayoun Ardalan

 Homayoun Ardalan (Kurdish: ھۆمایون ئەردەڵان, Homayoun Ardalan; 2 February 1950 – 17 September 1992) was the official representative of the Kurdistan Democratic Party of Iran in Germany and a member of the Central Committee of this party.
-Ardalan was killed along with Sadegh Sharafkandi, Fattah Abdoli and Nouri Dehkordi during the 1992 Mykonos restaurant assassinations, Berlin.
+Ardalan was killed along with Sadegh Sharafkandi, Fattah Abdoli and Nouri Dehkordi during the 1992 Mykonos restaurant assassinations, in Berlin.

 Early life and career

 Homayoun Ardalan was born on 2 February 1950, in Saqqez, Kurdistan Province, Iran.
 He was from the Ardalan family of Saqqez in Rojhalat and the son of Saifullah Khan Ardalan.
 With the beginning of the Revolution of 1978, he dropped out of Kurdistan University in Sanandaj and became a member of the Kurdistan Democratic Party of Iran.
 In 1983, he was elected a member of the Central Committee of the Democratic Party, after which he was transferred to the Saqqez Party Committee.
 After the Eighth Party Congress in 1987, he left for Germany to represent the Democratic Party in that country.
 He lived in Frankfurt.